FIRST-Tech-Challenge/FtcRobotController/README.md

 # This the MechanicalManiacs Skystone repo

+## !!!!!ALWAYS MAKE AN ISSUE BEFORE YOU DO SOMETHING!!!!!

 ## When making a branch please use the right format for naming
   git checkout -b "[type of branch]-[issue#]"